fbgallet/roam-extension-calendar/README.md

 If the connection was successful, it will show "✅ Connected to google" at the top of the dialog box.
 And in the calendar filter bar a green dot 🟢 will be displayed.
 The dot will be red 🔴 in case of disconnection (or when you are offline, for example).
 It can be sometimes necessary to reconnect your Google account if the connection token has expired.

 Once connected, the list of your calendars appears.
 Select a default calendar and customize the tags and aliases.
+If no custom tag is defined, `#[[Google calendar]]` tag will be used by default.
 The first tag will be automatically inserted into a block that you synchronize or will trigger synchronization if you insert it yourself.
 By default, an enabled calendar can be synced both way, but you can limit to only import (view only its events, not synced to any block) or export (create a new events on this calendar, but never sync it with any block.

 A calendar can be used as a "separate" tag (from the main Google calendar tag) to facilitate selective display or sorting or to assign it a specific color.
 By default, all calendars will be linked to the Google calendar tag